ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Why method overloading?

-Suppose, you have to perform the addition of given numbers but there can be any number of arguments (let’s say either 2 or 3 arguments for simplicity).
+Suppose, you have to perform the addition of given numbers but there can be any number of arguments (let's say either 2 or 3 arguments for simplicity).

 In order to accomplish the task, you can create two methods sum2num(int, int) and sum3num(int, int, int) for two and three parameters respectively.
 However, other programmers, as well as you in the future may get confused as the behavior of both methods are the same but they differ by name.